-Local Authority Other Jurisdiction Authority State Mandated Integration Opportunity? - Wildfire Protection Plan Oakland Vegetation Management Plan (Notice Oakland Fire Department will take over the 10 along roadways in Oakland's very high fire haz Integration Opportunity : Actions identified in the hazard mitigation plan. zard severity zo one. • Forest Mana agement Plan Pending No No Yes In Process: Oakland Tree Inventory and Urbar Integration Opportunity : Information on wildf could be utilized to inform this plan.
-Shoreline M lanagement Plan Yes No No No Estuary Policy Plan (June 1999) ' Climate Act Yes No Yes Yes Comment: 2030 Equitable Climate Action Plan establishe climate emissions and adapt to a changing clir Integration Opportunity : Both plans should in s actions that t the City will take by 2 Other Relev vant Plans Yes No No Yes health Oakland Preliminary Sea-level rise Road Map Resilient Oakland Playbook (October 2016) (Fall 2017) - Recovery Planning Emergency Operations Plan Yes No No Yes Comment: Oakland Emergency Operations Plan (2012) Integration Opportunity : Risk and vulnerabilithe Emergency Operation Plan. ty information i in the hazard mitigat ion plan can inform fu uture updates to Threat & Ha zard Identification & Risk Assessment No Yes No No Comment: Member of Bay Area Urban Area Security Initia ative Post-Disast er Recovery Plan Yes No No Yes Comment: The City has a recovery plan that was develop Integration Opportunity: Updating the recovery een identified as an a iction in this plan upd ate Continuity of of Operations Plan Yes No No Yes Comment: Several continuity of operations plans were pure five departments never developed a plan.
+Local Authority Other Jurisdiction Authority State Mandated Integration Opportunity?
+Community Wildfire Protection Plan Pending No No Yes Comment: Oakland Vegetation Management Plan (Notice Oakland Fire Department will take over the 10 along roadways in Oakland's very high fire has Integration Opportunity : Actions identified in the hazard mitigation plan. -year plan time zard severity z frame to reduce fire one. hazard on city-owne d land and Forest Man agement Plan Pending No No Yes Comment: In Process: Oakland Tree Inventory and Urban Integration Opportunity: Information on wild could be utilized to inform this plan.
+Shoreline M lanagement Plan Yes No No No Estuary Policy Plan (June 1999) 1 Climate Act tion Plan Yes No Yes Yes Comment: 2030 Equitable Climate Action Plan established climate emissions and adapt to a changing clim Integration Opportunity : Both plans should in mate.
+030 to equitably red uce Oakland's Other Relev vant Plans Yes No No Yes Sanitary Sewer Master Plan (started Feb 2020 health Oakland Preliminary Sea-level rise Road Map Resilient Oakland Playbook (October 2016) Response/I Recovery Planning Emergency Operations Plan Yes No No Yes Oakland Emergency Operations Plan (2012) Integration Opportunity : Risk and vulnerabil the Emergency Operation Plan. ity information in the hazard mitigati on plan can inform fu uture updates to Threat & Ha azard Identification & Risk Assessment No Yes No No Comment: Member of Bay Area Urban Area Security Initi ative ter Recovery Plan The City has a recovery plan that was develop Integration Opportunity: Updating the recover No No ction in this plan upd Yes Continuity of Operations Plan Yes No No Yes - Several continuity of operations plans were pu five departments never developed a plan.
 The operations plans.
-Integration Opportunity: This was an identification to this plan update City is current ly working with staff to develop and updat ed continuity of Public Heal th Plan No Yes No No Alameda County Community Health Improvem Preparedness Health Coalition (https://acphd.co s://acphd.org/chip/ ar nd the Alameda Coun ty Disaster
+Integration Opportunity: This was an identifi to this plan update blished in 201 City is current 3 and updated in 201 ly working with staff t 7, but never publishe to develop and updat ed.
+Additionally, ed continuity of Public Heal th Plan No Yes No No Comment: Alameda County Community Health Improven Preparedness Health Coalition (https://acphd. ://acphd.org/chip/ ar nd the Alameda Cour nty Disaster